 Step 1: Apply for a Loan with a Renewal Clause

-Normally, a loan renewal is based on a clause in an original loan.
-You can significantly improve your chances of a loan renewal if you start out by applying for a loan with a renewal option.
+Typically, a loan renewal is based on a clause in an original loan.
+Therefore, you can significantly improve your chances of approval if you start by applying for a loan with a renewal option.

 However, in some cases, lenders may be willing to add an option to an existing loan if you’ve been making your payments on time.
-If your current loan doesn’t include an option, you can try asking your lender for one.
+If your current loan doesn’t include an option to renew, you can try asking your lender for one.

 Step 2: Make Your Loan Payments on Time

-To qualify for a loan renewal, you will need to meet your payments for your original loan on time.
-This demonstrates to your lender that you are a responsible borrower and they aren’t taking on a high risk of default by extending a renewal offer to you.
+To qualify for a loan renewal, you’ll need to make your payments for your original loan on time.
+This shows you’re a responsible borrower and gives lenders confidence they aren’t taking on a high risk of default by extending a renewal offer to you.

 Step 3: Optimize Your Credit Rating

-In addition to making your payments on time, you can take other steps to improve your creditworthiness in the eyes of your lender.
+In addition to making payments on time, you can take other steps to improve your creditworthiness and chances of receiving a loan approval.
 These include:

 - Paying bills on time

-- Paying down balances on credit cards and other debts
+- Paying down remaining balances on credit cards and other debts

 - Depositing more money into your business bank account to keep your average bank balance high